Sudharsanrajendran/PyHackerrankSR/README.md

 | 7 | Write a Function |
 | 8 | Print Function |

-Table to be updated further
+Table to be updated further..